 Level 1 BIM

+This is the level at which many organisations are currently operating.
 This typically comprises a mixture of 3D CAD for concept work, and 2D for drafting of statutory approval documentation and Production Information.
 CAD standards are managed to BS 1192:2007, and electronic sharing of data is carried out from a common data environment (CDE), often managed by the contractor.
-This is the level at which many organisations are currently operating, although there is no collaboration between different disciplines – each publishes and maintains its own data.
+Models are not shared between project team members.

 Level 2 BIM